Meet

 Penny Hogan

 Penny is a values-driven finance leader with a passion for delivering robust, sustainable results in complex and fast-changing environments.
-As Chief Financial Officer and and Executive Director at Unity Trust Bank plc, one of the longest standing Fair Tark Mark certified organisations, Penny oversees Finance and Treasury, chairs the Asset and Liability Committee, and plays a key role across all Risk, Pricing, and Product Committees.
+As Chief Financial Officer and an Executive Director at Unity Trust Bank plc, one of the longest standing Fair Tark Mark certified organisations, Penny oversees Finance and Treasury, chairs the Asset and Liability Committee, and plays a key role across all Risk, Pricing, and Product Committees.
 She is a strong advocate for fair customer outcomes and has led significant initiatives to embed fair pricing and operational resilience throughout the bank.

 Penny’s career spans over two decades in financial services, including senior roles at The Co-operative Bank plc and Deloitte.
 Her expertise covers financial control, technical accounting, treasury management, and strategic planning.